|Home | Blog Index | Blog Archives | Christianity & Faith Essays|

-- Loop recording: Loop recording means that the camera continuously records hands-free without stopping.
-These cameras record video files in 2, 5, 10 or 15 minute intervals until the memory card fills up, then they erase the oldest file and replace it with the newest file.
-This means you always have the last 30 minutes or more of video available (the bigger the SD card, the more time you have).
+- Automatic loop recording: Loop recording means that the camera continuously records in an indefinite loop hands-free without stopping, constantly overwriting the oldest video file with the newest video file.
+It works just like a CCTV system - at any time, you have the last 30 minutes or more of driving recorded.
+The larger the memory card, the longer record you have.
+I use 32GB cards in all of my cameras, which gives me a recording loop of more than 7 hours, all in 1080p HD video.
+That means at any time, I have the last 7 hours of driving saved should I ever have to go back and pull something off of the memory card.
 The beauty of a loop recording camera is that you never have to touch it until it captures something you want to save.
 When an accident or some other event happens, you simply copy the files from the memory card onto your computer.

 - Seamless recording (no gaps between recorded files): Many of the cheaper dashcams are unable to seamlessly write the sequential video files to the memory card, resulting in a short gap in between every recorded file.
 For instance, a camera with this problem that is loop recording in 2-minute intervals will have a 2 or 3 second gap in between each file.
 That may not seem like much until something happens during that short gap that you wanted to record!
 The gap worsens as file interval time increases.
 That is, a camera with this problem doing 15 minute recording intervals might have 15 seconds or more of a gap in between files.
 That's a lot of time that something could happen and be missed entirely.